dotnet/csharpstandard/standard/expressions.md

 The `=` operator is called the simple assignment operator.

+The remainder of this subclause applies only when the left operand of a simple assignment is not a discard (§discards-new-clause).

 If the left operand of a simple assignment is of the form `E.P` or `E[Ei]` where `E` has the compile-time type `dynamic`, then the assignment is dynamically bound ([§11.3.3](expressions.md#1133-dynamic-binding)).
 In this case, the compile-time type of the assignment expression is `dynamic`, and the resolution described below will take place at run-time based on the run-time type of `E`.
 If the left operand is of the form `E[Ei]` where at least one element of `Ei` has the compile-time type `dynamic`, and the compile-time type of `E` is not an array, the resulting indexer access is dynamically bound, but with limited compile-time checking ([§11.6.5](expressions.md#1165-compile-time-checking-of-dynamic-member-invocation)).

 In a simple assignment, the right operand shall be an expression that is implicitly convertible to the type of the left operand.
 The operation assigns the value of the right operand to the variable, property, or indexer element given by the left operand.